Jeremiah Harman: Love for artwork and aesthetics

 In 1797 the most famous Orleans collection of pictures was acquired by Harman from Walter Boyd, of whom he had previously conducted extensive business with.
 The collection was sold in the following year to the 3rd Duke of Bridgwater.
 Much of the collection still remains within the Duke's family.
-Harman was well distinguished for his love and knowledge of the best works of the ancient masters; he was also a kind friend to many modern artists.
-So much so in fact that the renowned painter and collector Charles Lock Eastlake dedicated the translation of Goethe's Theory of Colours to Jeremiah.
-A work that was so well-loved that it ended up landing Eastlake the titles of secretary of the Fine Arts Commission and Keeper of the National Gallery of London.
-Being a friend and supporter of Eastlake; Harman commissioned Eastlake's first painting, a trend that would continue for many years.
+Harman was well distinguished for his love and knowledge of the best works of the ancient masters; he was also a friend to many modern artists.
+The renowned painter and collector Charles Lock Eastlake dedicated the translation of Goethe's Theory of Colours to Jeremiah.
+The work ended up landing Eastlake the titles of secretary of the Fine Arts Commission and Keeper of the National Gallery of London.
+Being a friend and supporter of Eastlake, Harman commissioned Eastlake's first painting, a trend that would continue for many years.

 Higham House; the 1768 building designed by William Newton.

 After his father's death in 1817, Harman inherited Higham House in Woodford, to the north of London, which had considerably more wall space; this, in turn, led to his collection increasing in size.
 Hingham House is currently the Woodford County High School.
 Harman kept nearly two miles of pleasure gardens there "upon which the most fastidious eye might have satisfactorily gazed" (Gentleman's Magazine vol 175).